isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/working-with-lists.md

 ---
-title: Working with lists in XML Documentation for Adobe Experience Manager Product Overview
+title: Working with lists in XML Documentation
-description: Working with lists in XML Documentation for Adobe Experience Manager Product Overview
+description: Working with lists in XML Documentation for Adobe Experience Manager
 ---

 # Working with Lists